bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/02-run.md

 is_terminal = true
 +++

-You set your jaw and stare Matt straight in the glazed over eye, then turn and run as fast as you can.
+You set your jaw and stare Matt straight in the glazed-over eye, then turn and run as fast as you can.

 "You chicken shit!"
 Matt yells after you.
 You have a moment of panic as